 November is National Native American Heritage Month.
 Take this opportunity to learn about the history of Native Americans and their relationship to The United Methodist Church.
 Host a book discussion or study for your congregation.
 The Media Center offers the following books and studies to use individually or in small groups.
-Additional resources, including DVDs… Continue Reading→
+We also recommend the… Continue Reading→

 Bishop Hope Morgan Ward shares a story of honoring our Native American brothers and sisters.